Adrien-Lucas/FMODSpline/README.md

 [FMODMixEvent] The mix event you want to play when entering the volume.

-[Cylinder height] The height limit of the volume, if the player is not in the cylinder, they wont have the "2D Sound simulation".
+[Cylinder height] The height limit of the volume, if the listener is not in the cylinder, they wont have the "2D Sound simulation".

 ### Openings